-You have been referred for a sleep deprived electroencephalogram (EEG) test at the Royal Preston hospital.
+You have been referred for an electroencephalogram (EEG) test at the Royal Preston hospital.
 This leaflet will give you more information on what to expect from this test.

-What is a sleep deprived EEG?
+What is an EEG?

 An EEG is a diagnostic test that is used to record the electrical activity of the brain.
 It is a painless and harmless test that can be carried out on patients of any age.